 Every child feels frustrated when there is a lack of communication or understanding.
 You may feel frustrated too.
 Don't worry, you are not alone.
 It happens to others.
 Patience is the best way to reduce tension.
 Take as much time as needed to listen to your child when they are attempting to express their thoughts or feelings.
 Giving up or ignoring your child is never the best option.
 If tension becomes too high, you should try again later when you are both calm.

 Another barrier to communication is the fear of judgment.
 Every child thinks adults will judge them for what they are thinking or feeling.
 But the most important thing you want your child to know is that you are open to hearing what they have to say before you share your own thoughts.

 Whether your child is ready to talk to you or not, be empathetic about the process of sharing your feelings.
 Also, you must realize that no matter how safe an environment you have created, your child may still not open up to you right away.

 5. Be There for Your Child

-It will let them know that you are honest about not be aware what they have been through and that when they choose to talk, you let them know that you will always be available for them and they never have to feel alone.
+It will let them know that you are honest about not being aware of what they have been through and that when they choose to talk, you let them know that you will always be available for them and they never have to feel alone.